cloudfoundry/exemplar-release/README.md

 Drain scripts are optional hooks into the BOSH job lifecycle that are run before stopping the job via Monit.
 They are typically used for services which must perform some work before being shut down, for example flushing a request queue or evacuating containers from a Diego cell.
-As a rule of thumb, if `monit stop`ping your job could cause dropped connections or a lack of availability, a drain script should be used to prevent this.
-Most commonly, your drain script will send a request to a drain endpoint on your process and wait for it to return rather than implementing the drain behavior itself.
+As a rule of thumb, if `monit stop`-ping your job could cause dropped connections or a lack of availability, a `drain` script should be used to prevent this.
+Most commonly, your `drain` script will send a request to a drain endpoint on your process and wait for it to return rather than implementing the drain behavior itself.